Djokovic fights back to win second French Open title | Sports-Games

 Djokovic fights back to win second French Open title

-Djokovic's seismic semi-final win over 13-times champion Rafa Nadal looked like being in vain as an inspired Tsitsipas moved to the brink of becoming Greece's first Grand Slam champion.
-After failing to convert a set point in an enthralling 72-minute opener full of brutal rallies and then crumbling in surprising fashion in the second set, Djokovic looked drained.
+Djokovic's seismic semi-final win over 13-times champion Rafa Nadal looked like being in vain as an inspired Tsitsipas won the first two sets to stand on the brink of becoming Greece's first Grand Slam champion.
+After failing to convert a set point in an enthralling 72-minute opener full of brutal rallies, and then crumbling in the second set, Djokovic looked drained.

-His hopes of banking a 19th Grand Slam title were hanging by a thread but he rediscovered his mojo in the nick of time to turn the match around in emphatic fashion.
-The 34-year-old, who won his first French crown in 2016, rattled through the third and fourth sets as Tsitsipas, playing in his first Grand Slam final, struggled to maintain the intensity that had put him in charge.
+His hopes of banking a 19th Grand Slam title looked bleak but he rediscovered his mojo in the nick of time to turn the match around in emphatic fashion.
+The 34-year-old, who won his first French crown in 2016, rattled through the third and fourth sets as Tsitsipas, playing in his maiden Grand Slam final, lost his intensity.

-There was no easing in to his first Grand Slam final for Tsitsipas who had to save two break points in his opening service game, one with a backhand and one with an ace.
-ROCK SOLID
+Having also won the Australian Open this year he is halfway to a calendar-year Grand Slam and will be favourite when the focus switches to Wimbledon later this month.
+For Tsitsipas there was no easing in to his first Grand Slam final.
+He saved two break points in his opening service game, one with a backhand and one with an ace.

+ROCK SOLID He settled quickly, however, marking out his territory with his backhand looking rock solid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)